MaastrichtU-IDS/best-practices/website/blog/2020-11-13-create-webapp.md

 :::tip Start editing

-If it worked, you can now make changes to `App.tsx` to start your application!
+You can now make changes to `App.tsx` to develop your application!

 :::